 Of the recording session, Spencer Davis said; "There was eight in the string section - four double-basses and four violas.
 Phil (Sawyer) came back from a concert with a ridiculous idea for all the basses and said we must do it so I said "Yeah - explain it to me".
 I was telling the sound engineer what I wanted - that sort of "1812" sound."

 The record's B-side 'Don't Want You No More' is a lot more conventional and features a catchy chorus with a good steady beat.
 Eddie Hardin had to play bass on the organ keyboard pedals both in the studio and on-stage.
 This experience obviously helped him develop a style he would use to good effect when he later formed a successful duo with drummer Pete York.

-This quirky single A-side was actually recorded as a joke.
+This quirky single A-side was a popular addition to The Ugly's stage-show but was originally not intended for recording.
 Credited to keyboardist Jimmy O'Neill and vocalist Steve Gibbons, the record encapsulates the spirit of 1967 both lyrically and musically - and may even contain a hidden message!

 The lyrics tell the story of an upper class blood-thirsty country squire who goes fox hunting in a corn field while two young lovers hidden in the corn get down to business - oblivious to the mayhem going on around them.
 Could this be an obscure reference to the highly controversial Vietnam War in which case the song may be far more socially conscious than your average pop record?